denisewong1/GettingAndCleaningData/README.md

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The R script called ``run_analysis.R`` does the following -
+This repo contains an R script called ``run_analysis.R`` which does the following -
 1. Merges the training and the test sets to create one data set
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The ``CodeBook.md`` describes the variables, data and analysis performed on the data set.

-To run the analysis on the data set
+## To run the analysis on the data set
 1. Download the zipped data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unzip all the files into a ``data`` directory
 3. Run the script ``run_analysis.R`` from the same ``data`` directory